jonahgrant/mbus/README.md

 Additionally, this project runs using [ReactiveCocoa](https://github.com/blog/1107-reactivecocoa-for-a-better-world).
 ReactiveCocoa allows us to, among other things, manage constantly updating values with an abstracted version of [KVO](https://developer.apple.com/library/Mac/documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html).

+MBus is available for free on the [App Store](https://itunes.apple.com/us/app/mbus-bus-info-for-university/id777435172?mt=8).
 ## Features

 +  See nearby stops in service